 suggap

-Oldboy is a 2003 South Korean neo-noir action thriller film directed and co-written by Park Chan-wook.
-A loose adaptation of the Japanese manga of the same name, the film follows the story of Oh Dae-su (Choi Min-sik), who is imprisoned in a cell which resembles a hotel room for 15 years without knowing the identity of his captor nor his captor's motives.
-When he is finally released, Dae-su finds himself still trapped in a web of conspiracy and violence.
-His own quest for vengeance becomes tied in with romance when he falls in love with an attractive young sushi chef, Mi-do (Kang Hye-jung).
+Oldboy is a 2003 South Korean action-thriller film directed and co-written by Park Chan-wook.
+A loose adaptation of the Japanese manga of the same name, the film follows Oh Dae-su (Choi Min-sik), who is imprisoned for 15 years without knowing the identity of his captor or his captor's motives.
+When he is released, Dae-su finds himself trapped in a web of conspiracy and violence as he seeks revenge against his captor who promises that if Dae-Su cannot find him within five days, the captor will kill himself and thus ensure that Dae-Su will never find the truth behind his capture.
+His quest becomes tied in with romance when he falls in love with a young sushi chef, Mi-do (Kang Hye-jung).

 Plot